hed-standard/hed-specification/docs/source/03_HED_formats.md

 A HED definition is a tag group consist of a `Definition` tag that takes a value representing the definition's name and a tag group defining the concept.
 Each definition is independent and stands alone.
+The definition must contain a non-empty tag group.

 The `Definition` tag corresponds to a schema node with the `topLevelTagGroup` attribute, assuring that definitions cannot be nested.